 What Is Imperative Mood?

-The imperative mood is formed by using the base form of the main verb at the beginning of the sentence.
-They are usually ended with an exclamation mark.
+The imperative mood is formed by using the base form of the main verb at the beginning of the sentence, without a subject.
+Imperative sentences are often ended with an exclamation mark, but in some cases, they can end with a full stop.
 Look at the examples:

-3. To make a polite order, you can use the term 'please' at the end of the sentence.
-A 'comma' is required before the word 'please.'
+To make a polite request or order, you can use the word 'please' at the end of the imperative sentence.
+When using 'please,' it is important to use a 'comma' before the word.
 Check out the examples: